jngelena/computer_vision/README.md

 - **Visualization**: Training history plotted for better understanding of model performance

 ## Demo
-- The project includes a demo built with Streamlit, showcasing examples of the emotion detection results.
+The project includes a demo built with Streamlit through app.py, showcasing examples of the emotion detection results.